kwon-young/Research-Master/stage/bibliography/bibliography.md

     * pbm : improve segmentation and recognition of overlapping and broken symbols
     * way to improve dmos:
         * use new techniques of deep learning for segmenting and recognizing music symbols
+    * objectif :
-    * objectif : working on very large orchestral score and handwritten score
+        * application on very large orchestral score and handwritten score
+        * possible extension in electronic board schematics recognition

 # Optical Music Recognition (OMR)